Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The core system is designed so that these low level capabilities can be easily composed to create higher level capabilities, through composition of data and functions.

 At the same time, the capabilities of the runtime system are constrained so that they cannot break the rules of CVM execution necessary for deterministic state updates.
 There is no external IO capability, no ability for non-deterministic behaviour, and no ability to affect CVM state in a way that breaks the security model.
 CVM code is therefore "sandboxed" from the perspective of the Convex system as a whole.

+#### Garbage collection

+The CVM automatically garbage collects objects to which references are no longer maintained.

+Peer operators may periodically choose to garbage collect old state from long term storage, or alternatively maintain old state for historical analysis.
+Peers are only required to maintain object information necessary to execute the consensus algorithm (belief structures plus the proportion of CVM state relating to Peer information and stakes).

 #### Transparent persistence